yigdo/yigdo/README.md

 #### Contact Me

 I don't think that you need to contact me.
-Either ways just mail text me from Twitter.
+Either ways just 📨 me from instagram
 #### Social Media

 - Youtube : --Wait a bit--
-- Twitter : --Wait a bit--
 - Facebook : Who still use that?
 - Instagram : --Wait a bit--